ClinicianFOCUS/openo-connect/README.md

       eas build --profile development --platform android --local
       ```

-      Here, `preview` is the name of the profile in eas.json file.
+      Here, `development` is the name of the profile in eas.json file.
 Adding `--local` flag will build apk locally.

       Note: Will need to rebuild if any natvie code changes are made (Like new package installed).